ClemDelp/react-redux-meteor-boilerplate/README.md

 * database interaction
 * ...

-To remove all the demo files:
+Reminder, to remove all the demo files:

 ```
 cd project-folder